umair13adil/simple_beacons_flutter/README.md

           print(result);
         });

-    //Send 'true' to run in background
+    //Send 'true' to run in background [OPTIONAL] await BeaconsPlugin.runInBackground(true);
-    await BeaconsPlugin.runInBackground(true);

     //IMPORTANT: Start monitoring once scanner is setup & ready (only for Android)